askalione/Structr/wiki/Configuration/Configuration.md

 # Configuration

-**Structr.Configuration** package is intended to help organize settings in application.
+**Structr.Configuration** package is intended to simplify work with application settings via mapping to classes to provide strongly typed access to groups of related settings.

 ## Installation